 Honey and vanilla cupcakes with fig and goat’s cheese icing

-- The potassium in figs helps reduce blood pressure by balancing out the bad effects of salt and aiding the kidney to reduce the amount of fluid in our bodies
+Figs, too, are teeming with wellbeing wins.
+Studies in animal models show that the high potassium content in figs reduces blood pressure.
+They help to balance out the negative effects of salt and aid the kidney to reduce the amount of fluid in our bodies.

 - 125g salted butter

 - 2 tbsp honey

 - 1 vanilla pod or 1 tsp essence